-Many pet owners incorporate diluted apple cider or white vinegar into their dog’s diet and bathing regimens because of its claimed ability to heal, clean, and neutralize odors.
+Pet owners may incorporate diluted apple cider or white vinegar into their dog’s diet or bathing regimens because of its claimed ability to heal, clean, and neutralize odors.
 It is thought that vinegar may improve some skin conditions and repel fleas.
 Many of these claims are based on anecdotal accounts, and homemade solutions may not be properly prepared to ensure safety and effectiveness.
 However, administering vinegar to your pet is not considered an ideal solution to any health ailments or cleaning needs your pet may have.

 While some dogs can safely consume diluted vinegar, it’s important to be aware that many dogs do not react well.
 Vinegar can cause gastrointestinal upset when ingested — especially when undiluted.
-This is especially true for small dogs, dogs with sensitive stomachs, dogs with kidney disease.
+This is especially common in small dogs, dogs with sensitive stomachs, and dogs with kidney disease.
 Dogs with underlying kidney disease already have a pH imbalance in their bodies, which can be further exacerbated by vinegar and have detrimental effects on body functions.
-Gastrointestinal upset is typically characterized by vomiting and diarrhea, which can lead to dehydration.
+Gastrointestinal upset is typically characterized by vomiting and diarrhea, which can lead to dehydration if left untreated.

 For all the above reasons, you’ll find that many veterinarians do not advocate the usage of vinegar.

-As for using vinegar for baking and cooking, you’re good to go.
+As for using vinegar for baking and cooking (for humans), you’re good to go.
 Just make sure your dog doesn’t chow down on that salad with a homemade vinaigrette and be sure to wipe up any drops of vinegar that land on your counter or floor.

 Curious about what is okay and not okay for your dog to eat?
 Check out our comprehensive guide on what human foods are safe and not safe for dogs.